How does it work

 }

-To resolve cross module dependencies, the first loader generates a unique string to signal the second loader that this is a dependency with a specific name.
-The second loader then reads the generated CSS from the SWC plugin and resolves the dependencies.
-Once the final css is generated the loader hands it over as a CSS module file so it can be processed by Next.js like a normal css-modules file.
+- Webpack (webpack-loader.ts): The loader reads the extracted CSS from the SWC plugin comments, resolves cross-module dependencies, and hands the final CSS over as a CSS module file so it can be processed by Next.js like a normal css-modules file.

 The runtime part